Sankat City: Plot

 Guru (Kay Kay Menon) and Ganpat (Dilip Prabhavalkar) are small-time car thieves.
-One night, they steal a Mercedes Rs.
+One night, they steal a Mercedes-Benz Rs.
 10 million inside, unaware that the car belongs to a vicious gangster/loan shark called Faujdaar (Anupam Kher).
 They try to sell the stolen Mercedes to Suleman Supari (Rahul Dev), a hitman, who recognizes the car and notifies his friend Faujdaar.
 Faujdaar sends his henchman with Guru to get back the cash.

 Meanwhile, Ganpat has hidden cash in a safe place.
 After an accident, he loses his memory.
 Angered by the chain of events, Faujdaar gives Guru three days to return the money.